joepeeples/sdlc-gitops-sample-stack/docs/setup-dev-lifecycle-visibility.md

 ## Datadog: Development Lifecycle Visibility

-Everything in the development lifecycle that happens before deployment  should now be visible in the Datadog console.
+Everything in the development lifecycle that happens before deployment  should now be visible in the Datadog console!

 From the Datadog console, pressing cmd-k or ctrl-k opens the “Go To” dialog \- this makes it easy to jump to a particular pane of the console.
 For each of the sections below, you can use this dialog to jump where you need to go.